bl1ndeye/filesync/README.md

 # filesync
 **File synchronizer software**
-<br>Had some function of torrent client, such as:
+<br>Had some functions like default torrent client application, such as:
 <br>
 -Creating torrent files.
 <br>